yalanyang/LRAPA_v0.1/README.md

 **Note:** Make sure the version of samtools is 1.12 or greater, which accepts option `-N` .
 If you find that this script needs a lot of memory or very slow you may want to split the input bam file by chromosome (samtools view) and run these separately.
 We do intend to improve this.

 ## **2. PAS identification and annotation**

-> After obtaining long reads containing poly(A) signals, we identify the poly(A) cleavage site for each read, defined as the last mapped base of the read.
-Since the cleavage can be imprecise, resulting in mRNAs with variable ends, we refer to the cleavage site as a location where mRNA cleavage takes place, and poly(A) site as a region containing cleavage site(s).
-Here, due to the inherent heterogeneity of polyadenylation cleavage, we iteratively clustered poly(A) cleavage sites that are within 24 nucleotides of each other.
->
-> If a poly(A) site contained a cleavage site annotated in the reference GTF file, the annotated cleavage site is used as the representative poly(A) site.
-If no annotated site within the poly(A) site, we select the cleavage site with an adenine ("A") base and the highest read count as the representative poly(A) site.
-If none of the poly(A) cleavage sites are an "A" base, we choose the cleavage site with the highest read coverage as the representative poly(A) site.
->
-> **reference**: Bin Tian, Jun Hu, Haibo Zhang, Carol S. Lutz, A large-scale analysis of mRNA polyadenylation of human and mouse genes, *Nucleic Acids Research*, Volume 33, Issue 1, 1 January 2005, Pages 201--212. <https://doi.org/10.1093/nar/gki158>

 ``` r
 lrapa anno -i test.HQ.bam -r $reference/GRCh38.primary_assembly.genome.fa -g $reference/hg38.refGene.gtf -u $reference/hg38.refGene.3utr_merge.bed -o test.PAS.bed